10up/gutenberg-best-practices/training/Block-Based-Themes/07-content-model.md

 ---
-sidebar_label: "7.
-Content Model: CPTs, Taxonomies, and Post Meta"
+sidebar_label: 7.
+Understanding the Content Model
 sidebar_position: 7
 ---

-# 7. Content Model — CPTs, Taxonomies, and Post Meta
+# 7. Understanding the Content Model

 Up to now we've been working inside the theme.
-This lesson shifts to the MU plugin, where the content model lives.
-Data should persist regardless of which theme is active — that's why CPTs, taxonomies, meta fields, and relationships belong in the plugin layer, not the theme.
+This lesson shifts to the MU plugin, where the content model lives. **No code changes to the theme.** This is a read-only exploration.

+Data should persist regardless of which theme is active, so CPTs, taxonomies, meta fields, and relationships belong in the plugin layer, not the theme.

 ## Learning Outcomes